astrid-project/cb-manager/docs/algorithm.rst

 Create
 ------

-To create a new event use the following |REST| call:
+To create a new algorithm use the following |REST| call:

-.. http:post:: /event/(string:id)
+.. http:post:: /algorithm/(string:id)

     with the request body in |JSON| format:

     .. sourcecode:: http

-        POST /event HTTP/1.1
+        POST /algorithm HTTP/1.1
         Host: cb-manager.example.com
         Content-Type: application/json

         {
-            "id": "<event-id>"
+            "id": "<algorithm-id>"
         }

-    :param id: optional event id.
+    :param id: optional algorithm id.

     :reqheader Authorization: HTTP Basic Authentication with username and password.
     :reqheader Content-Type: application/json

     :resheader Content-Type: application/json

-    :status 201: Event correctly created.
+    :status 201: Algorithm correctly created.
-    :status 204: No content to create event based on the request.
+    :status 204: No content to create algorithm based on the request.
     :status 400: Request not valid.
     :status 401: Authentication failed.
     :status 406: Request validation failed.
     :status 415: Media type not supported.
-    :status 422: Not possible to create ore or more events based on the request.
+    :status 422: Not possible to create ore or more algorithms based on the request.
     :status 500: Server not available to satisfy the request.

-    Replace the data with the correct values, for example <event-id> with ``alert-attack``.
+    Replace the data with the correct values, for example <algorithm-id> with ``ddos-analysis``.

     .. note::